 Box breathing can also be used to reduce anxiety, and it can help your body get better at breathing more efficiently.

-High altitude training may also increase your oxygen-carrying capacity, which can reduce breathlessness during exercise.
+Any sort of physical exercise will improve your well-being and BOLT score result, but high altitude training specifically may also increase your oxygen-carrying capacity, which can reduce breathlessness during exercise.

 As runners, we just love our data, don’t we?